 Did you know there’re no iPhone 2 and iPhone 9?
 Right after the first iPhone came out, HTC launched the G1, which was 3G.
 So there was no point for Apple to release an iPhone 2, the company skipped number 2 and released the iPhone 3G.
 What about number 9?
 For the tenth anniversary of the iPhone, Apple has skipped number 9 to release the iPhone X (pronounced ten).

 The Cupertino, California-based company has released a total of 21 iPhones over the years.
-Here’s an absurdly complete guide to the evolution of the iPhone starting from the original iPhone to the latest model.
+Here’s a complete guide to the evolution of the iPhone starting from the original iPhone to the latest model.

 iPhone Evolution: A Visual History